Expats share what it’s like to visit Berlin during the coronavirus pandemic and tips for travelling in Berlin and Germany during COVID.

 For a few weeks, there was a Christmas market alternative.
 We had compiled a detailed Berlin Gluhwein To-Go Guide with 60+ places where you can buy gluhwein in every district and neighbourhood in Berlin.

-But drinking in public is prohibited during the hard lockdown so we’ll have to drown our sorrows at home.
+But drinking in public was later prohibited during the hard lockdown so we’ll have to drown our sorrows at home.

 Need a gluhwein recipe?
 Send us a message and we’ll share our recipe with you.

 April 2021 Update: The Berlin government has continued to advise against non-essential travel.
 Hotels and other accommodations are currently forbidden to host any tourists.
 The only exception is for those traveling for business or for family emergencies.
 So if you do have a trip to Berlin booked, we’d highly recommend you e-mail the host or hotel and ask if your stay has been impacted.

 Popular Berlin Tours are in operation again.
 But it’s a lot quieter and less busy if you compare it to the summers before the pandemic.
 That’s great news for avoiding the tourist crowds.
 Especially since it’s more of a necessity rather than a ‘nice to have’.

 The iconic sightseeing buses are up and running in Berlin.
 The few that we did see were only 20% full with most people sitting on the top open deck with no masks on.